Prynde/Web-Framework-Project/README.md

 Blog for news (stored in MongoDB, can be retrieved by API also) Weather information (download by API from Open Meteo) Visitor counter
-Form for feedback/issue reporting (nodeMailer/MongoDB)
+Form for feedback/issue reporting (nodeMailer/MongoDB, express-validator)
 Admin pages (bcrypt & passport for session validation) =>
     -Post new blog posts
     -View received feedback and react to them